 It departs from Taipei Main Station (Exit M4) and will cruise around most of the city.
 They have friendly tour guides and offer English tour guide headsets.

-Hail a Taxi or Request an Uber
+3. Taxi or Uber

 If you prefer using Uber or don’t want to deal with hailing a taxi, you can download the app or first use the rideshare program’s price estimator.